 It allows you to either protect the whole site or some specific pages.
 Besides using a strong password to protect your site, this plugin uses a captcha that might save you from bots.

-Follow the tips mentioned above to create a strong password for WordPress sites and see the magic.
+Follow the tips above to create a strong password for WordPress sites and see the magic.
 Never compromise on your security and create a password that could scam the scammers.
 How do you create a password for your website?
 Share your viewpoints!